Passive Optical Network: What is PON?

 In terms of topology, then, a PON looks a lot like a traditional network – except that the complex, expensive and power-hungry switches in the middle layer are replaced with much simpler devices, and a larger portion of the network is cabled using fibre optic cables.

-Distribution tier implements routing and filtering for access tier, and bridges the latter to the core tier.
+The distribution tier implements routing and filtering for the access tier and bridges the latter to the core tier.
 The core tier, the backbone of the network, provides high-speed connectivity.
 Distribution and core tiers can use redundant switches for higher reliability.

 The technology behind OLTs, ONTs and ONUs is not only cheaper but significantly simpler and more reliable than that of a typical high-performance L3 switch.
 They are easier to maintain and less likely to fail.
 When they do fail, they are easier to replace, since there is typically very little configuration to migrate.